chengd1219/docker-ci-tool-stack-1/README.md

 Setting Docker configuration on the remote daemon...
 Checking connection to Docker...
 Docker is up and running!
-To see how to connect Docker to this machine, run: docker-machine env default
+To see how to connect Docker to this machine, run: docker-machine env ci-tool-stack
 ```

 ### Step 2 - Set Docker Machine Connection